TomShu01/Arrow-AI/Docs/Project-Specification.md

 ## Overview

 Implement a collapsible AI chat panel with WebSocket communication to a Python server.
 The AI agent will receive commands from the server to modify the Arrow project's node network, with automatic layout spacing, error handling, and embedded project state synchronization.
-The AI panel is disabled until a named project is opened (not the default "Untitled Adventure").
+The AI panel is disabled until a real project is opened (project ID >= 0, not the startup blank project with ID = -1).

 ## Architecture Decision: Embedded Project State